 Building a website can feel like shopping in the Mall Of America.
 There are millions of options and stores to choose from, and you don’t know exactly where to start.
 Creating your website should be easy, fun, and customizable—and it is with WordPress.
-Once you’ve selected a web hosting plan, the road to constructing your WordPress website can now commence.
+Once you’ve selected a WordPress hosting plan, the road to constructing your WordPress website can now commence.
+So let’s answer the burning question – What’s a theme?

-Themes are a collection of templates and style sheets used to define the appearance and display of a WordPress powered website.
+WordPress themes are a collection of templates and style sheets used to define the appearance and display of a WordPress powered website.
 Basically, they are a compilation of content and data that display media, layouts, images, and design elements to your browser.
-Choosing the right theme is important to your website becausethemes are designed to cater to various types of markets.
+Choosing the right theme is important to your website because themes are designed to cater to various types of markets.

 For example, let’s say you’re an aspiring writer striving to make an income from blogging.
 The right theme can impact how much traffic you receive plus your engagement, media functionality, and sponsorships.
 WordPress websites have the ability to track your website performance, which can give you insight into how choosing the right theme impacts the user experience or UX.
 Perhaps audiences were able to read your entries better with one theme versus being drawn to the aesthetic of another.